eoinkelly/notes/docker/docker-for-mac.md

 > bhyve is the FreeBSD hypervisor, roughly analogous to KVM + QEMU on Linux.
 It
 > has a focus on simplicity and being legacy free.

-At installation time, Docker for Mac provisions an HyperKit VM based on Alpine Linux, running Docker Engine.
-It exposes the docker API on a socket in /var/tmp/docker.sock.
-Since this is the default location where docker will look if no environment variables are set, you can start using docker and docker-compose without setting any environment variables
+* At installation time, Docker for Mac provisions an HyperKit VM based on Alpine Linux, running Docker Engine.
+* It exposes the docker API on a socket in /var/tmp/docker.sock.
+* Since this is the default location where docker will look if no environment variables are set, you can start using docker and docker-compose without setting any environment variables

 You can't route network traffic between containers and the host when you are running "docker for mac"
+    QUESTION: which "host"? the linux-vm or macOS ???